thiblahute/meson-website/Using-wraptool.md

      libjpeg up to date.
 Branch 9a, revision 2. zlib not up to date.
 Have 1.2.8 2, but 1.2.8 4 is available.

-In this case `zlib` has an old release.
+In this case `zlib` has a newer release available.
 Updating it is straightforward:

     # wraptool.py update zlib
     Updated zlib to branch 1.2.8 revision 4